nischalj10/vibewriting/docs/frameworks/Virtual Videos Questionnaire.md

 4. How do you tell them, if you tell them, what results they get by buying your product?

-*We ask them to share all scenarios of them working on a research right from realization of need for it to finally running the product.*
+*We ask them to share step by step scenarios of going about the journey from start to end.*

 *Make a note of all the scenes and continue one by one with the below questionnaire:*